evmos/evmos/docs/developers/guides/feesplit.md

 This guide explains how to register your smart contract in the Evmos dApp store and start earning an income every time a user interacts with your smart contract {synopsis}

 The Evmos dApp store is a revenue-per-transaction model, which allows developers to get payed for deploying their decentralized application (dApps) on Evmos.
-Developers generate revenue, every time a user interacts with their dApp in the dApp store, gaining them a steady income.
+Developers generate revenue every time a user interacts with their dApp in the dApp store, gaining them a steady income.
 Users can discover new applications in the dApp store and pay for the transaction fees that finance the dApp's revenue.
 This value-reward exchange of dApp services for transaction fees is implemented by the [x/feesplit module](https://github.com/evmos/evmos/blob/main/x/feesplit/spec/01_concepts.md).

 ## Prerequisites

 * Address of a deployed smart contract
 * Capability to sign transactions with the address that deployed the contract.
-If your smart contract was deployed by a another contract using a [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern), then this capaility is required for the address that deployed the factory.
+If your smart contract was deployed by a contract using a [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern), then the signing capaility is required for the address that deployed the factory.
+* The nonce of the contract deployment transaction.
+You can query the nonce, e.g. using the `eth_getTransactionByHash` JSON-RPC endpoint.
 * Withdrawer address, in case you wish to receive your earnings at a specified address

 ::: warning